-She works primarily with black and white negative film but has also experimented with colour negative long exposure photography.
-Eleanor’s new work is focused on the human form, both in the studio and under the water’s surface.
+She works primarily with black and white negative film using 35mm, 120mm and 5 x 4 negatives.
+Eleanor’s new work is focused on the human form and the behaviour of silk and net on skin and under the water.
 She has returned to using her medium format negative camera in the studio and is enjoying experimenting with a Nikonos V underwater 35mm camera.

 All prints are signed and are part of a limited edition of no more than 25.